 south sudan language

 What Is The South Sudan Language Facts?

 Everyone in this world is fighting for something.
-Getting what you want is not that easy, everyone has to go through a proper process, during which, they will have to sacrifice a lot in order to achieve desirable results.
-But sometimes, even after fighting and succeeding, people don’t find the peace that they thought would come with achieving their goals.
-Sometimes, humans miscalculate things and end up trapped in a reality which creates more problems for them than solutions.
+Getting what you want is not easy; everyone has to go through a proper process, during which they will have to sacrifice a lot to achieve desirable results.
+But sometimes, even after fighting and succeeding, people don’t find the peace they thought would come with achieving their goals.
+Sometimes, humans miscalculate things and become trapped in a reality that creates more problems than solutions.
 However, when you are free to make your own decisions, you don’t mind the consequences that much.
-But if someone else is regulating your life, then you will always wonder how you could have turned around things.
+But if someone else regulates your life, you wonder how you could have turned things around.

 Fate of State

 The fate of states is not much different.
-They go through similar phases as humans and they always have to fight for success.
-On the international front, countries have to fight discrimination, pressure from powerful states, and what not.
+They go through similar phases as humans and always have to fight for success.
+On the international front, countries must fight discrimination, pressure from powerful states, and whatnot.
 But their fight doesn’t just end there.
 They also have to fight the internal forces that want to create chaos.
 It is never easy for a country to balance the different struggles, but it is something that they must do.
-However, when a country is new and has no experience about the world of politics and the art of running a state, they will mess up more than usual.
+However, when a country is new and has no experience in politics and the art of running a state, it will mess up more than usual.

 Freedom

-Many people that were suffering under the rule of a tyrant or were scared for their lives because of the regime fought for independence so they can get to live freely.
+Many people who were suffering under the rule of a tyrant or were scared for their lives because of the regime fought for independence so they could get to live freely.
 But freedom is not only threatened by outside forces.
-There are much more dangers to freedom than just an occupying force.
-This is why that the struggle doesn’t end for some countries even after getting their independence.
-People sometimes forget that humans are capable of great crimes and therefore can disturb their own peace pretty easily.
-Even if there is no outside forces disturbing the lifestyle of the native population, they can very much end up in troubling situation themselves.
+There are many more dangers to freedom than just an occupying force.
+This is why the struggle doesn’t end for some countries even after getting their independence.
+People sometimes forget that humans are capable of great crimes and, therefore, can easily disturb their own peace.
+Even if no outside forces are disturbing the lifestyle of the native population, they can very much end up in troubling situations themselves.
 The USA is the desired country to immigrate to!

+south sudan language